 I recently worked with an individual in this very situation.
 She was a valuable leader in her organization.
 In fact, her manager told me that she is indispensable to the organization, but she has the tendency to damage relationships during stressful situations at work.
 Going into the process, she had already received this feedback from her manager.
 The feedback she received in the 360 then confirmed from several other sources that her volatility was damaging relationships.
 When the 360 was administered in this light, she never doubted her value to the organization.
 In fact, she was happy that her organization believed in her enough that they were willing to invest in her development despite her flaws.

 Even in cases where you run a flawless process, using 360s for remedial purposes may cause people to become leery of 360s in general.
 For this reason, I would advise an organization to not use 360s only for remedial purposes.
-Remedial 360s are most effective when you have an existing 360 program geared toward development, and you occasionally deploy them for underperformers.
+The effectiveness of 360-degree feedback with regards to remedial usage is most powerful when you have an existing 360 program geared toward development, and you occasionally deploy them for underperformers.

 360-Degree Feedback to Evaluate Performance